 The complications begin when one looks for the absorption of these sound waves as a function of frequency and temperature.
 Then one realizes that there is a multitude of other excitations coexisting and interacting with the sound waves \cite{poli}.

-These other excitations can be understood assuming an energy landscape \cite{cavagna}, the glass frozen not within a single structural energy minimum, but in an energy basin with many local minima, the number of minima proportional to the number of atoms in the sample.
+These other excitations can be understood assuming an energy landscape \cite{cavagna}, the glass frozen not within a single structural energy minimum, but in an energy basin with many local minima.
 One has to reckon with low and high barriers between them, and one has to take into account the energy difference between neighboring minima of the glass.
 This is the conceptual basis of the tunneling model \cite{phil,varma,phillips} and its two extensions, the soft potential model \cite{klinger,bggprs,parshin,ramos,ramos1,ramos2,schober} and the Gilroy-Phillips model \cite{gilroy}.

 The tunneling model \cite{phillips} is an incredibly successful empirical model at very low temperatures, with just a density of tunneling states and two coupling constants to transverse and longitudinal waves explaining a vast amount of experimental data.
 Its disadvantage is that it offers no clue to the fundamental question where these tunneling states come from.